Installing Avi Vantage into a No-Access OpenStack Cloud

 If you need a floating IP for the VIP address, then create a port in the network wherein the VIP address lies.

-* Associate a floating IP with that VIP address
+Create a floating IP and associate it with that VIP address.

 $> neutron port-create --fixed-ip subnet_id=55daee6b-32b7-4f9c-945e-bcd2acb7272f,ip_address=172.16.0.231 --name test200vip f14eb427-4087-4dce-8477-479e10804ba1